AstilePeter/slurm_script/README.md

 # SLURM SCRIPT
 This repository is for installing slurm in master and slave computer.
 For the authentication purpose munge need to be installed on both the computers prior to slurm installation.
-In this repository there is information about
+In this repository we collect manuals for testing performance of slurm in HPC

 - How to create slurm and munge users with home directory and same uid and gid